SwedbankPay/developer.swedbankpay.com/payments/swish/seamless-view.md

 ---
 title: Payments Swish Seamless View
-sidebar:
-  navigation:
-  - title: Swish Payments
-    items:
-    - url: /payments/swish
-      title: Introduction
-    - url: /payments/swish/direct
-      title: Direct
-    - url: /payments/swish/redirect
-      title: Redirect
-    - url: /payments/swish/seamless-view
-      title: Seamless View
-    - url: /payments/swish/after-payment
-      title: After Payment
-    - url: /payments/swish/other-features
-      title: Other Features
+estimated_read: 30
+description: |
+  The **Seamless View** scenario gives your customers the opportunity to pay with Swish directly within your webshop.
+This gives the consumer a frictionless experience as we are handling the payment in the implemented `iframe` on your page.
 ---

-{% include jumbotron.html body="The **Seamless View** scenario gives your
-                          customers the opportunity to pay with Swish directly within your webshop.
-This gives the consumer a frictionless experience as we are handling the payment in the implemented `iframe` on your page" %}

 ## Swish Seamless View integration flow